 Sometimes we learn things by learning how not to do things.
-In my quest for maturity as a married girl, I am sharing what I have learned about maturity by sharing what I have learned is not maturity:
+In my quest for wisdom as a Mormon woman, wife, and mom, I am sharing what I have learned to do by sharing what I have learned not to do:

-- Making dinosaur sounds in front of guests.
-You embarrass your spouse, but you also embarrass yourself.
+- Making dinosaur sounds in front of home teachers.
+You embarrass your family, but you also embarrass yourself.

 - Farting on your spouse’s head during morning prayer.
 This is not intimacy, this is . . . immaturity.